muhammad-fiaz/logly/README.md

 daily_file_hid = logger.add(
 	"logs/app.log",
 	rotation="daily",
+	# control how rotation incorporates the date into the filename
+	# date_style: "before_ext" (default) will produce files like app.2025-08-22.log
+	#             "prefix" will produce files like 2025-08-22.app.log
+	# date_enabled: when False (default) the date will not be appended to filenames
+	#               even if rotation is set; rotation still controls rollover timing
+	date_style="before_ext",
+	date_enabled=False,  # default: False (no date appended to filename)
 	# optional per-file-sink filters and async write
 	filter_min_level="INFO",           # only write INFO+ to this file filter_module="myapp.handlers",    # only if module matches